A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Introduction

-where $\nu>0$ is the smoothness parameter, $\kappa>0$ is the scale parameter, $K_\nu $ is the bessel function of the second kind of order $\nu$, and $\Gamma$ is the Gamma function.
-The Mat\' ern field is usually attributed to \citet{matern1960spatial}, it was presented early in \citet{handcock1993bayesian}, and the book by \citet[Ch 1]{stein2012interpolation} states ``use the Mat\' ern covariance". \citet{guttorp2006studies} provides a historical account of the Mat\' ern covariance, showing the connections to various areas in physics.
+where $\nu,\kappa>0$ are smoothness and scale parameters, $\sigma^2$ is the variance of the corresponding random field, $K_\nu $ is the bessel function of the second kind of order $\nu$, and $\Gamma$ is the Gamma function.
+An important property of this covariance faily is that it allows for explicit control of the differentiability of the corresponding stochastic process through the parameter $\nu$.
+It further allows for control of the practical correlation range $r = \sqrt{8\nu}/\kappa$ \citep{lindgren2011explicit}.
+The covariance function is usually attributed to \citet{matern1960spatial}, and it was advocated early by \citet{handcock1993bayesian} and \citet{stein2012interpolation}.
+See \citet{guttorp2006studies} for a historical account of the covariance function and its connections to various areas in physics.

-In this paper we extend the Mat\' ern covariance function to a family of spatio-temporal covariance functions.
-We construct a family of spatio-temporal processes which when restricted to space gives the Mat\' ern field, and which inherits the main attributes of the Mat\' ern field.
-The Mat\' ern field allows one to choose how differentiable the stochastic process should be, and thereby how differentiable the covariance function should be at 0, through $\nu$.
-The scale parameter has several forms in different papers, we refer to the range parameter $r = \sqrt{8\nu}/\kappa$ in \citet{lindgren2011explicit}.
-Together, these two parameters allow us to precisely manipulate the concept of ``wiggliness'', both in terms of differentiability and in terms of correlation range.
-The effect of the correlation range is often interpreted as ``smoothness'', as a longer range results in a visually increased smoothness, however, in this paper smoothness will only refer to differentiability.